 In addition to assets, the Statement of Financial Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
 The District has two items that qualify for reporting in this category.
-A deferred charge on refunding, and deferred outflows of resources related to pensions are reported in the government-wide Statement of Net Position.
-A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+Deferred outflows of resources related to pensions, and deferred outflows of resources related to OPEB are reported in the government-wide Statement of Net Position.
 Deferred outflows of resources related to pensions is recorded for various estimate differences that will be amortized and recognized over future years.
+Deferred outflows of resources related to OPEB is recorded for various estimate differences that will be amortized and recognized over future years.